ACCESS-NRI/MED-Portal/docs/editing.md

 **Use a dedicated tool**

-For papers that you are already assigned to edit, the dedicated JOSS dashboard aggregates notifications associated with each paper.
+For models that you are already assigned to edit, the dedicated JOSS dashboard aggregates notifications associated with each model.
 The dashboard is available at: `https://joss.theoj.org/dashboard/<yourgithubusername>`

 Another tool you might want to try out is [Octobox](https://octobox.io/).